Valentinetemi/EcoSnap-AI/README.md

-# ⚡ EcoSnap — See Which Device is Drinking Your Money
+# ⚡ EcoScan— See Which Device is Drinking Your Money

 > Point your camera at any appliance.
 Pinch your fingers.
 Know instantly what it costs you and the planet.